-Because of its multidisciplinary approach to the study of Asia, distinguished faculty, and location in the heart of Silicon Valley, KSP attracts scholars from all over the world.
+Because of its multidisciplinary approach to the study of Asia, distinguished faculty, and location in the heart of Silicon Valley, the Korean Studies Program attracts scholars from all over the world.
 The Center appoints these individuals as visiting scholars and engages them to participate in specific projects and/or to contribute to the Center's long-term research interests.
 Scholars are expected to provide their own means of support.

 How to Apply